 She received her GED, became a first-generation college student, and kept going – eventually earning a doctorate degree.
 Brooks, who pursued higher education while raising her own children, began at Community College of Rhode Island.
 A professor and the college’s president recommended her for admission to Brown University as an undergraduate through the Resumed Undergraduate Education Program.
 Brooks graduated magna cum laude with a degree in economics.
 She subsequently completed her master’s and doctoral degrees in economics at the university.

-Brooks, who was recently highlighted in Providence Business News’ monthly top businesswomen feature, does more than teach.
+Brooks, who was highlighted in Providence Business News and recognized by the newspaper at its 2019 Business Women Awards, does more than teach.
 She also advocates for financial literacy education at all levels through her leadership of the Rhode Island Jump$tart Coalition, the Rhode Island Council for Economic Education, and BSU’s Center for Economic Education and Office of Financial Literacy Initiatives.

 “Students need information to make good financial decisions,” she said.